Use BCC field when addressing mass mail

 - Using BCC shows

-your consideration of others by not publishing hundreds of your friends' addresses
+your consideration of others by not publishing hundreds of your contacts to

-to strangers and potentially, SPAMMERS or maybe even stalkers.
+strangers (and potentially, SPAMMERS or maybe even stalkers.)

 - Lotus Notes